GoogleCloudPlatform/DataflowTemplates/v1/README_Cloud_Bigtable_to_GCS_Parquet.md

 ## Parameters

-### Required Parameters
+### Required parameters

-* **bigtableProjectId** (Project ID): The ID of the Google Cloud project of the Cloud Bigtable instance that you want to read data from.
+* **bigtableProjectId** : The ID of the Google Cloud project of the Cloud Bigtable instance that you want to read data from.
-* **bigtableInstanceId** (Instance ID): The ID of the Cloud Bigtable instance that contains the table.
+* **bigtableInstanceId** : The ID of the Cloud Bigtable instance that contains the table.
-* **bigtableTableId** (Table ID): The ID of the Cloud Bigtable table to export.
+* **bigtableTableId** : The ID of the Cloud Bigtable table to export.
-* **outputDirectory** (Output file directory in Cloud Storage): The path and filename prefix for writing output files.
+* **outputDirectory** : The path and filename prefix for writing output files.
 Must end with a slash.
 DateTime formatting is used to parse directory path for date & time formatters.
 (Example: gs://your-bucket/your-path).
-* **filenamePrefix** (Parquet file prefix): The prefix of the Parquet file name.
+* **filenamePrefix** : The prefix of the Parquet file name.
 For example, "table1-".
 Defaults to: part.

-### Optional Parameters
+### Optional parameters

-* **numShards** (Maximum output shards): The maximum number of output shards produced when writing.
+* **numShards** : The maximum number of output shards produced when writing.
 A higher number of shards means higher throughput for writing to Cloud Storage, but potentially higher data aggregation cost across shards when processing output Cloud Storage files.
 Default value is decided by Dataflow.